-The Department of Neurological Surgery provides medical education in a wide variety of forums through the University of Pittsburgh School of Medicine.
-The faculty also contributes to undergraduate and graduate-level education in other schools at the university and to the continuing education of their professional colleagues.
+The Department of Neurological Surgery provides medical education in a wide variety of forums at UPMC and the University of Pittsburgh.
+The faculty contributes to undergraduate and graduate-level education at both sites and to the continuing education of their professional colleagues.

 - basic science research

 - image-guided neurosurgery (stereotactic and functional, radiosurgery)

 - pediatric (clinical instructor level)